CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 2. VERDI home directory is set to be the current working directory in the executable script verdi_2.0/verdi.sh (e.g., DIR=`pwd`)

-3. For Linux, VERDI should now run if you execute the verdi.sh executable script (e.g., ./verdi.sh or csh -f verdi.sh); For Mac, VERDI can be run by using the verdi.command executable script.
+3. For Linux, VERDI can be run by executing the verdi.sh executable script (e.g., ./verdi.sh or csh -f verdi.sh); For Mac, VERDI can be run by using the verdi.command executable script.

 Installation Instructions for Windows
 --------------------------------------